Video Marketing Continues to Reign Supreme 🎥

 YouTube marketing in effective content marketing

 In our previous posts on social media trends, we covered the importance and impact of video.
 This year, we're doing it again.
 The prevalence of video on social platforms and websites is going nowhere—its significance is only increasing.
-Video accounted for an astonishing 82 percent of internet traffic by 2022.
+Video accounted for an astonishing 82 percent of internet traffic in 2022.
 And creating and posting videos is easier than ever before.

 Vine, defunct since 2017, perhaps came too soon.
 Short, silly, amusing videos now abound all over social media, and audiences love them.
 Few apps have been as talked about this year as TikTok, thanks to its startling popularity among young people and a high-profile international battle over its practices and ownership.
 Like Vine before it, brief, comedic videos do well on TikTok.
 So do visually engaging gags and stunts, which can come with consequences, as performer Jason Derulo found when he chipped his tooth on a corn cob attached to a drill earlier this year.
 TikTok also allows users to make split-screen commentary or record audio of themselves narrating the video, making for entertaining videos with relatively little work.
 But perhaps the app's most characteristic feature is the incorporation of music, which many users have deployed in the service of lip-synching and dance videos, which even Dame Judy Dench has produced.
 Though uncertainty about continued access follows TikTok, it has experienced explosive growth, reaching 800 million global users this year.